andre-abadi/ECU_CSG3303_Optometer/README.md

   4. Use the further trained model to upscale images and evaluate effectiveness by comparing PSNR and SSIM against ground truth originals

 # Composition
-- This repository combines several previous repositories of the author's forks and some of their own work
+- This repository combines several previous repositories of the author's forks and some original work
 - The main repositories used as a source for this repository were:
   1. [dancingborg/ECU_CSG3303_RegistrationPlateGenerator](https://github.com/dancingborg/ECU_CSG3303_RegistrationPlateGenerator), the author's own work
   2. [dancingborg/ECU_CSG3303_BasicSR](https://github.com/dancingborg/ECU_CSG3303_BasicSR), a fork of [xinntao/BasicSR](https://github.com/xinntao/BasicSR)